 Among the many applications of Object Substitution Masking in recent years are studies that have utilized it in conjunction with neurophysiological techniques in order to isolate brain circuits involved in the production of conscious experience.
 Hirose, Kihara, Tsubomi, Mima, Ueki, Fukuyama, and Osaka in 2005 conducted an experiment using a technique known as rTMS, or repeated Transcranial Magnetic Stimulation: researchers use a magnetic coil to induce small electrical potentials in the brain of a subject, and repeated induction can cause a small portion of cortex to deactivate for a brief period of time.
 In their study, Hirose and colleagues deactivated a region of visual cortex called V5/MT+.
 The effect was that this prevented object substitution masking—positive SOA dot presentations did not prevent perception of the stimuli.
 V5/MT+ is known to play a large role in the perception of motion.
 This study suggested that its role might be broader, participating in connecting moments together in perceptual experience.
 When disrupted, the mask and the target stimulus can’t be seen as part of the same event, and as a result, the mask fails to mask.

+Another way that Object Substitution Masking has been used is to investigate questions about whether stimuli need to make it into conscious awareness in order to influence behaviour.
+For example, a word that is masked is not reportable by an observer.
+Will it have a priming effect however?
+Some research suggests that it does (Goodhew et al., 2011).

 References